 Some of these weaknesses are easier to address than others, such as improving employee satisfaction and your project management practices.
-Others, like the lack of direct travel routes, may be difficult to address in a time when COVID-19 is severely limiting travel and profits are low.
+Others, like the lack of direct travel routes, may be difficult to address in a time when airlines are still recovering from the COVID-19 fallout and profits are low.
 Similarly, you want to continue supporting your current strengths.
 While you shouldn’t let your excellent training program lapse, it needn’t be a focus if you expect the number of new hires over the next year to be low.
 However, improving your virtual communication practices will most likely prove to be beneficial moving forward.

 Therefore, the Upward Airlines SWOT analysis above might drive strategy in the following ways:

 Make sure there is a clear and strong link between your SWOT analysis and your strategy map.
 For example, if you’re a for-profit organization, your financial perspective will be the top priority—build your analysis into your map in a manner that drives those finances in the right direction.
 Maybe your SWOT analysis foretold an opportunity to hit a new line of business or forecast that a line of business would dry up.
 Your strategy needs to reflect that information.

 If you’re using ClearPoint for strategy execution, you can make sure the projects you initiate as a result of your SWOT will actually have an impact by a) creating links within the software to show clear connections between projects and objectives, and b) tracking progress on your goals and initiatives over time.
 That way, you’ll be able to see if, for example, your revised capacity plan positively impacted revenue in any substantial way—or if it had a negative effect on the bottom line.
 If you’re continuously monitoring progress, you’ll be able to adjust your course of action in a timely manner if needed.
 Those insights will also be useful for your next SWOT analysis.